-This former hunting ground of Maharajas, Ranthambore with crumbling fort ramparts interspersed by villages, with numerous watering holes, is today the regal empire of a clan of tigers, made famous by National Geographic's coverage.
-Conserving the tiger has also
+This former hunting ground of Maharajas, Ranthambore with crumbling fort ramparts interspersed by villages, with numerous watering holes, is today the regal empire of a clan of tigers, made famous by National Geographic's made of rosy sandstone.

-Day 17 RANTHAMBORE - JAIPUR
+Day 16 RANTHAMBORE - JAIPUR

 After breakfast, drive from Ranthambore to Jaipur - about 4 hours.
-If there is an aspect of India that neither the Mughal empires nor the British Era could wipe out, it was the regal lifestyles of the chieftains and princes from the feudal times, and nowhere is it more in evidence than in Rajasthan.
-Jaipur, the capital of Rajasthan state, is known fondly as the 'pink city' as most buildings are made of rosy sandstone.
-Established by Sawai Jai Singh II, the ruler of Amber, thus named to signify a 'city of victory', Jaipur's bustling bazaars and labyrinthine bylanes whisper the history of 4 eras.
+If there is an aspect of India that neither the Mughal empires nor the British Era could wipe out, it is the regal lifestyles of the chieftains and princes from the feudal times, and nowhere is it more in evidence than in Rajasthan.
+Jaipur, the capital of Rajasthan state, is known fondly as the 'pink city' as most buildings are

+Established by Sawai Jai Singh II, the ruler of Amber, thus named to signify a 'city of victory', Jaipur's bustling bazaars and labyrinthine by-lanes whisper the history of

+4 eras.
 Upon arrival check-in at your hotel - the Samode Haveli where you'll stay for two nights.
-Towards late afternoon visit to Dera Amer to enjoy the activity "Rhythm with the Elephants" Situated on the outskirts of camels that were rescued from a life of hard labour.
+Towards late afternoon visit to Dera Amer to enjoy the activity "Rhythm with the Elephants" Situated on the outskirts of Jaipur, this private retreat was once a scrubland, when the Singh family acquired an expanse of 180 acres it.
+Dera Amer today is full of wilderness and natural beauty.
+Operating with an eco-sensitive mind set, with organic farming practices, implementation of solar panelled water pumps, drip irrigation, engaging and empowering the local communities, and adopting elephants and camels that were rescued from a life of hard labour.
 Return to your hotel.
-B/D accomplish a triple bottom line impact, through which new economic opportunities are created for women youth from low income households. social capital will be built through enrolling these women and making them equity holders in a social enterprise which they will own and manage, and also impacting the environment through the e-rickshaws that are proposed to be deployed under the program.
-Follow this with a visit to the Jantar Mantar observatory built in the early 1700s by Sawai Jai Singh II, Jaipur's ruler and a keen astronomer that bears witness to Central Asia's rich legacy of astronomy.
+B/D created for women youth from low-income households. social capital will be built through enrolling these women and making them equity holders in a social enterprise which they will own and manage, and also impacting the environment through the e-rickshaws that are proposed to be deployed under the program.
+Follow this with a visit to the Jantar Mantar observatory built in the early 1700s by Sawai Jai Singh II, Jaipur's ruler and a keen astronomer who bears witness to Central Asia's rich legacy of astronomy.
 For a sense of history and art, step into the City Palace complex which exhibits royal collections of miniature paintings, armour, royal garments, textiles, and artefacts.
 Continue to the ornate Hawa Mahal or the Palace of the Winds, Jaipur's most distinctive landmark.
 Towering over the city, the Hawa Mahal was built to resemble Krishna's crown and its purpose was to allow ladies of the court to remain unseen as they watched the goings-on in the streets below.
-Its forbidding exterior belies an inner paradise where beautiful fusion of Mughal and Hindu styles finds its ultimate expression.
+Its forbidding exterior belies an inner paradise where a beautiful fusion of Mughal and Hindu styles finds its ultimate expression.
 The group will also visit the Anokhi Museum of Handprinting.
-Located in a magnificently restored haveli or mansion, the Museum of Hand-printing displays a selection of block printed textiles alongside images, tools and related objects, all chosen to provide an in depth look into the complexity of this ancient tradition.
+Located in a magnificently restored haveli or mansion, the Museum of Hand-printing displays a selection of block-printed textiles alongside images, tools and related objects, all chosen to provide an in-depth look into the complexity of this ancient tradition.
 Return to hotel.
-In the evening, will take you to beautiful heritage haveli Dera Mandawa for hands on Rajasthani cooking experience in the Zenana Deorhi (ladies courtyard) garden.
-Include a sit-down dinner which includes consumption of beverages, water, beer and Indian made alcohol and wine.
+In the evening, will take you to the beautiful heritage haveli Dera Mandawa for a hands-on Rajasthani cooking experience in the Zenana Deorhi (ladies' courtyard) garden.
+Include a sitdown dinner which includes consumption of beverages, water, beer and Indian-made alcohol and wine.
 Overnight at Samode Haveli Jaipur.
 B/L/D